Killer content is King

-Blogging includes adding new (business) related content on your website every once in a while.
-For starters around two to three posts a month is a good guideline, more is even better.
-These articles/posts could be about recent (business) news, fun facts, proud (accomplished) projects or anything else.
-Just make sure you stick to your website subject and don’t start writing about stuff that isn’t related to your business nor website.
-When you do so, you could confuse search engines as they fail to see the similarities between non-relevant posts and your core business.
-In conclusion, posting to many not similar or business-relevant posts could harm your search rank position.
+Blogging means adding new business-related content to your website every once in a while.
+For those who are just starting, around two to three posts a month is a good guideline – but the more the better.
+These posts could be about business news, fun facts, or accomplished projects (for example).
+Just make sure you stick to your website subject and don’t start writing about stuff that isn’t related to your business or website.
+If you do, you confuse search engines.
+They fail to see the similarities between non-relevant posts and your core business.
+So, adding too many dissimilar or business-irrelevant posts could actually harm your search rank position.

-Furthermore, keep in mind that an increasing number of companies start blogging!
-Therefore it almost becomes mandatory for you to also add new content on your website to stay competitive with your competition!
+Keep in mind that an increasing number of companies are blogging.
+Therefore, it almost becomes mandatory for you to also add new content regularly on your website just to stay competitive.

 Old SEO versus New SEO

 In the past, marketers focused on how they could rank their business website high on the search engines without too much effort.
 In addition to ranking high in the search engines, marketers consciously over-exaggerated SEO techniques.

 Search engines noticed that too many websites were abusing SEO techniques and didn’t provide the visitor with relevant, high-quality content.
 As a result, they have changed the way content is rated.
 Search engines nowadays put more emphasis on relevant, well-written, high-quality content, rather than only rating the applied SEO techniques.

 The image below demonstrates the old SEO versus the new SEO perfectly.
 In addition to serving the visitor better, marketers are forced to answer the question(s) users have instead on focusing how to rank high for a specific query.

 Killer content tips

 So, how do you create killer content?
 We have three tips.